-Students in this pathway are accessing a formal learning pathway, which means they are working on National Curriculum targets or working towards formal qualifications according to their ability.
-Our curriculum has been carefully mapped out into a Long-Term Plan for each subject area, enabling links between each subject to support the retention of knowledge and leading onto formal qualifications identified for each subject area.
-Each year a curriculum map is created annually to reflect the cohort and current elements of the Long-Term Plans students are in working within or towards.
-Six broad whole school themes are used capture the young people's imagination and interest, and support the development of a broader knowledge and understanding of the world we live in.
+Our curriculum has been carefully mapped out into a Long-Term Plan for each subject area, enabling links between each subject to support the retention of knowledge and leading onto appropriate qualifications identified for each subject area.
+Knowledge organisers have been created for each foundation subject outlining the key vocabulary and knowledge covered within topic, which links into the Medium-Term Plans.

+There is a four-year rolling whole school curriculum theme has been designed to capture the students' interests, and support the development of a broader knowledge and understanding of the world we live in.
 Teachers plan from the whole school curriculum map and have medium term planning for the subjects they teach, which clearly outlines the differentiation for the needs of the young people.
 The teacher ensures that outcomes are clearly stated on their planning to inform others where the young person is expected to reach.
-Half termly, teachers update the progress made towards National Curriculum targets and towards qualifications with evidence of achieved targets on Evidence for Learning.
+Half termly, teachers update the progress made towards National Curriculum progression steps and towards qualifications with evidence of achieved targets on Evidence for Learning.
 In line with the school aims and intent this pathway enables students to work towards gaining a college placement or apprenticeship after leaving Options Barton.